You may want to add FortiGate firewall as a source to EventsManager and not sure how to do it or have created a source but no logs are retrieved.

 set status enableset server <IP address or FQDN of Syslog EventsManager server>

 The above Fortinet configuration is a very basic one - the FortiGate unit will forward the default logs to the Syslog server (EventsManager).
-You can find more information about syslog configuration in the article Fortinet log/syslogd settings.
+You can find more details regarding all of the available options in the FortiOS CLI in the article Fortinet log/syslogd settings.

 - From EventsManager, open Events Browser tab, right-click All Events and select Find Events.